wtcoin/docs-1/source/index.md

 ### Changelog and Errors

-Our documentation is powered by [Github Pages](https://pages.github.com/) and [Slate](https://github.com/tripit/slate), which makes viewing changes as simple as checking the [git commit history.](https://github.com/blockcypher/documentation/commits/master).
+Our documentation is powered by [GitHub Pages](https://pages.github.com/) and [Slate](https://github.com/tripit/slate), which makes viewing changes as simple as checking the [git commit history.](https://github.com/blockcypher/documentation/commits/master).
 If there's an error or you'd like to suggest a change, please consider submitting a pull request to benefit the broader BlockCypher community.

 ## API Versions